Ahmadinejad sits down for an interview with CNN's Piers Morgan

-“Fundamentally, first of all, any action that is provocative, offends the religious thoughts and feelings of any people, we condemn,” he said about the inflammatory film that mocks the Prophet Mohammed as a womanizer, child molester and killer.
+“Fundamentally, first of all, any action that is provocative, offends the religious thoughts and feelings of any people, we condemn,” he said.

 “Likewise, we condemn any type of extremism.
 Of course, what took place was ugly.
 Offending the Holy Prophet is quite ugly.
 This has very little or nothing to do with freedom and freedom of speech.
 This is the weakness of and the abuse of freedom, and in many places it is a crime.
-It shouldn’t take place and I do hope the day will come in which politicians will not seek to offend those whom others hold holy,” said Ahmadinejad.
+It shouldn’t take place, and I do hope the day will come in which politicians will not seek to offend those whom others hold holy,” Ahmadinejad said.

 The privately produced film sparked protests against the United States, where it was made.
 While most of the demonstrations have been peaceful, some were marred by violence that has left more than two dozen people dead – among them U.S. Ambassador to Libya Chris Stevens and three other Americans killed in an attack on the consulate in Benghazi, Libya, that reportedly followed a demonstration against the film.

-When asked by Morgan whether he thought protesters should stop threatening U.S. staff abroad, Ahmadinejad responded that he cannot say what other people or nations should do, but that he believes “extremism gives birth to following and subsequent extremists.
+When asked by Morgan whether he thought protesters should stop threatening U.S. staff abroad, Ahmadinejad said he cannot say what other people or nations should do, but that he believes “extremism gives birth to following and subsequent extremists.”

 A long-time supporter of embattled Syrian President Bashar al-Assad, Ahmadinejad told CNN’s Morgan the crisis in Syria must be resolved through dialogue, and without outside interference.